casper-network/docs/source/docs/casper/design/casper-design.md

 ## Global State {#global-state-head}

 "Global state" is the storage layer for the Casper blockchain.
 All accounts, contracts, and any associated data are stored in global state.
-Our global state follows the semantics of a key-value store (with additional permissions logic, as not all users can access all values in the same way).
+Global state follows the semantics of a key-value store (with additional permissions logic, as not all users can access all values in the same way).

 :::note